 - If walking or hiking in the woods, stay on well-traveled paths or trails.

-- Besides mid-May through mid-July, some blacklegged ticks are also out earlier in the spring and again in the fall.
+- Mid-May through mid-July is the peak time of year for black-legged ticks; however they are also out earlier in the spring and again in the fall.

-- Permethrin products are marketed under names like Permanone® and Duranon® and are available in stores that sell outdoor gear.
+- Permethrin products are available in stores that sell camping and hunting supplies, or outdoor gear.

 - Do not use permethrin on your skin.

-- Use a product containing no more than 30 percent DEET for adults.
+- Use a product containing no more than 30 percent DEET for adults and children.

 - Do not use DEET for infants under two months of age.

-- Follow the manufacturer's directions for all repellent applications.
+- Follow the manufacturer's directions for repellent applications.